Income Protection Insurance or Permanent Health Insurance

 To illustrate these typical prices differences, here are some cost comparisons between full IP, critical illness cover, and accident sickness and unemployment insurance.

-As the maximum claim will basically reduce every month the best way to compare with critical illness the relative costs, is against a critical illness policy which is also arranged to pay an annual income of £24000, so the potential cover on each policy is similar.
+As the maximum claim will reduce every month, the best way to compare it with critical illness insurance is against a policy which is also arranged to pay an annual income of £24000, so the potential cover on each policy is similar.

 This type of cover could be arranged at a premium from £106 a month, nearly 4 times more expensive.

-The reason for the differences in cost between of the two are complex and will largely be based on claims and medical statistics, and survival rates and odds of returning to work after a serious condition.
+The reasons for the difference in cost between the two are complex and will largely be based on claims and medical statistics, survival rates and the odds of returning to work after a serious condition.

-As the income protection would cease paying a claim if someone was fit to return to work, and the critical illness would just become fully payable upon a suitable diagnosis of a condition the potential claims have very different risks attached to the insurer and this likely reflects in the price.
+As the income protection would cease paying a claim if someone was fit to return to work, and the critical illness would be fully payable upon the diagnosis of a suitable condition, the potential claims have very different risks attached to the insurer and this is reflected in the price.

-And for the same applicant an accident sickness and unemployment policy, with only a single year per valid claim versus the full IP cost of £28.50 – again with a 3-month excess period and a policy the insurer could reprice or cancel every year the prices would begin from £45 a month.
+For the same applicant, an accident sickness and unemployment policy, with only a single year per valid claim versus the full IP cost of £28.50 – again with a 3-month excess period and a policy the insurer could re-price or cancel every year the prices would begin from £45 a month.

-But with the very limited cover period provided by such as ASU policy it’s arguable that a customer may be much better protected by a cheaper income protection policy if they could put aside a lump sum in savings to cover the shorter-term risks of redundancy.
+But with the very limited cover period provided by such an ASU policy, it’s arguable that a customer may be much better protected by a cheaper income protection policy if they could put aside a lump sum in savings to cover the short-term risks of redundancy.

-These prices were compiled on the 11-07-2018 and may not reflect current costs and will vary, they are provided purely for illustrative purposes.
+These prices were compiled 11-07-2018 and may not reflect current costs and will vary, and are provided for illustrative purposes only.